 These reports display connections between objects of different types.
-You cannot create a report for contacts linked to other contacts, projects linked to other projects, etc.
+However, you cannot create a report for contacts linked to other contacts, projects linked to other projects, etc.

-- Select a folder for contacts, organizations, opportunities, or projects.
+Select one of the following report folders: Tasks, Contacts, Organizations, Opportunities, or Projects.
 Choose the object that will be the focus of your report.